Nazia-M/Java_DSA/ReadMe.txt

-To commit to main branch
+//To commit to main branch
 git status
 git add -A
 git commit -m “This is my second commit”